 Recommended Reading: Walking From The Venetian to The Bellagio (Fastest & Scenic)

 Bellagio has a four-story parking garage just south of the main complex, though you might mistake it for another tower of rooms at first glance.
 The garage is designed in the same elegant style as the rest of the resort, making it very different from the blocky, unattractive parking structures found at the other resort properties in town.

-The very top-level of the structure is uncovered and offers some incredible views of Las Vegas Strip and the surrounding desert mountains.
+The very top level of the structure is uncovered and offers some incredible views of the Las Vegas Strip and the surrounding desert mountains.
 This location has also been used frequently in Hollywood movies.

 - Directions to the Bellagio Parking Garage: Follow this google maps link to get directions from your present location.

 As with almost all other parking facilities in Las Vegas, Bellagio’s uses a ticketed system.
 This means that, once you enter the garage, you’ll be given a ticket to keep hold of for the duration of your stay.